rafaelmarcoo/rafaelmarcoo/README.md

 *   🌍  I'm based in Auckland
 *   ✉️  You can contact me at [rafaelmarcomanubay@gmail.com](mailto:rafaelmarcomanubay@gmail.com)
-*   🧠  I’m currently working on KitaKits!, which is a social media/chat platform.
+*   🧠  I’m currently working on KitaKits!, which is a social media/chat platform!
+*   📚  Currently working towards the AZ-900 Azure Fundamentals Certification!
 *   💼  Check out my personal portfolio! https://rafaelmarco-portfolio.vercel.app/
 *   🎸  As a Musician, I love performing live!